zackerthescar/pico-386/README.md

 Some code from (Lexaloffle)[https://github.com/dansanderson/lexaloffle] was used. `p8_compress.c` is licensed under the `zlib` license and `pxa_compress_snippets.c` is licensed under the MIT license.

+NOTE: While `zepto8/doc/PICO-8-language.md` was used as a reference to develop my own lexer and parser, no code from the rest of the repo was referenced or looked at.
+This is important as even looking at the rest of this repo can "taint" the project with code that is not compatible with the MIT license.